husayt/josediazgonzalez.com/_posts/2010-08-16-cakephp-plugins-a-biblical-retelling.markdown

 - [Mark Story's Asset Compress](https://github.com/markstory/asset_compress): Compress your CSS and JS.
 This plugin rules, and no one other than the current lead developer of CakePHP could have such a gem chilling in his github profile.
 - [Matt Curry's HTML Cache](https://github.com/mcurry/html_cache): Cache your pages to HTML.
 See a huge speedup.
 Great for static pages.
 Also has a Croogo hook, if you happen to be using Croogo CMS.
 - [Matt Curry's URL Cache](https://github.com/mcurry/url_cache): This snarky guy seems to have gems all over his Github profile.
 Cache your generated html urls to whatever caching system you use.
 Greatly speeds up requests on pages with a fuck-ton of URLs to generate.
 - [Matt Curry's Custom Find Types](https://github.com/mcurry/find): Definitely an easy way to build custom find types for your application, and easily customizable to add stuff like Caching or Filtering.
 DO NOT USE IF YOU WANT REAL CUSTOM FINDS, THIS IS A HACK AND IT WILL BURN DOWN YOUR KITCHEN.
+[USE THIS INSTEAD](https://github.com/josegonzalez/documentation/blob/master/03-good-cake/01-models.textile)

 # Debugging
 - [Mark Story's DebugKit](https://github.com/cakephp/debug_kit): Honestly, this man is a monster.
 Not only is he a JS-Ninja and CakePHP-bashing fiend, but he also draws incessantly and has time to hack on the most wonderful tool for debugging your CakePHP application.
 This is something you need to install NOW.
 You will love me later.